FilcuAlexandru/DevOps-Cheatsheet/README.md

 ## Source of Truth

-The Markdown files are the authoritative source for all cheatsheet content.
+The Markdown content is the source of truth for the project.

-Generated HTML should not be edited manually.
+The web dashboard is generated from this source and should not be edited manually.

-The build process transforms the Markdown source into the dashboard presentation layer, keeping content and presentation separated.
+This keeps the project:

-This provides:
+- Version controlled

-- Version-controlled documentation
+- Consistent
-- Consistent formatting
+- Reproducible
-- Reproducible builds
+- Easy to maintain
-- Automated publishing
+- Automatically publishable

-- A single maintained source
+Content and presentation remain separated so the same reference can be maintained without manually editing generated HTML.

 ---